Maple Class- Year 5

 What will my child be learning about this half term?

-In English this half term, our writing will focus on the novel 'The Hound of the Baskervilles' by Sir Arthur Conan Doyle.
-We will also look at this story told as a graphic novel!
-Our first piece of writing will be a non-fiction formal report describing one of the mysterious events from the story!
+In English this half term, our writing will focus on the novel 'The Lost Book of Adventure' by Teddy Keen.
+Our first piece of writing will be a survival narrative based the story.

-Our class novel (a book we read for pleasure) is Wonder, by RJ Palacio.
+Our class novel (a book we read for pleasure) is 'There's a Boy in the Girls' Bathroom by Louis Sachar.

 Here are our final topics for this half term: